Questions about travelling on Northland Ferries, buying tickets or getting a Resident/Frequent User Card? We’ve got all the answers here.

 - Enter your preferred auto top-up amount.
 This is the dollar value at which your auto top-up will be applied – for example, if you enter $20, each time your account drops below $20 an auto top-up will be made.

 - Select ‘save auto top up details’ to confirm your settings.

-Yes, you can have more than one card.
-The second card will be set up as an affiliate card on your profile.
-This way you can keep one in the car and one in your wallet.
-The second card will cost $10 to set up.
+Yes you can have more than one card.
+The second card will be set up as an affiliate card.
+Please email firstname.lastname@example.org to set this up.

 Adults living at the same address and children under the age of 18, or who are studying can have an affiliate card on a Resident Frequent User Account.

 Yes, you can access both services with one card.